Posted on Leave a comment

 RollingDale fat bike, loaded for a winter overnighter.
 Total weight of bike, gear, food, and 3 litres of water was 32 kg, or ~72 pounds.

 Back of bike – The primary reason for these larger compression panniers is to be able to get bulky items off the handlebar, and create a lower centre of gravity. (~20 litres, <375 grams each including all attachments) The visible right pannier contains outerwear, spare clothing, bear-hang (empty food bag), DIY tent footprint, and ExoSpikes in the compression lid.
-The ExoSpikes weigh about 220 grams and are vastly superior to studded boots.
+The ExoSpikes weigh about 220 grams/pair and are vastly superior to studded boots.
 The left pannier contains a 2022 Therma Rest Polar Ranger -30C sleeping bag, and a 2020 MSR Hubba NX tent without the poles.
 The weight of panniers and contents is 5.0 kg, ~11 pounds.
 The 2020 DIY composite rear rack with integrated fender weighs <900 grams.
 This rack angle permits the full usage of the dropper post.
 Total weight behind the seat tube is less than 6 kg.

 Front of bike – Strapped directly to the Jones H Loop bar is a top-loading custom Bikepackers Foundry FireballBag; ~400 grams empty.
 Inside are the tent poles (bottom of bag and close to the head tube), 10+2 sections of 2015 Therma Rest Z-Lite Sol closed cell foam mattress, and a 2022 Therma Rest Neo Air X Therm Regular Wide with inflation bag.
 The weight of the FireballBag and contents is 1.3 kg, 2.9 pounds.
 A 2022 Lynx OGT Aurora maximum 1,500 lumen light is direct-mounted to the handlebar with OneWrap, weighs 106 grams.
 (Lynx OGT is a Nelson BC company producing world-class lighting systems.)
 Total weight on the handlebars < 1.5 kg, 3.3 pounds.